 This is the first edition of the project documentation, compiled in a form of a short book.
 It's still work in progress, which means a lot of errors and unfinished pages.
 If you've spotted some silly error, or want to add a paragraph somewhere, please create an issue on github.

 It contains a compilation of easy to read documents describing the project, it's various goals and elements.

 It also covers things that are relevant to the process of creating simulation models and handling data using the proposed API.

 Who is it intended for?

-It's also for anyone who doesn't want to dive into specifics of how things are done "behind the scenes", but rather is interested in learning about creating content and learning how to use the provided tools.
-It's okay to skip the boring chapters and get into running simulations right away - you can always revisit certain chapters as you encounter problems later along the way.
+It's also for anyone who doesn't want to dive into specifics of how things are done "behind the scenes", but instead is interested in learning about creating content and learning how to use the provided tools.
+It's okay to skip the boring chapters and get into running simulations right away - one can always revisit certain chapters as you encounter problems later along the way.

 How is it written - aiming for accessibility

-Documentation for this project is meant to be easy to read and understand by anyone who doesn't have any prior experience with computer programming or game modding (modification).
+Documentation for this project is meant to be easy to read and understand by anyone who doesn't have any prior experience with computer programming or game modding.

 That said, this first edition is not kept up to this high standard of accessibility.
 It still contains things that can be considered to require some prior experience/knowledge related to the categories mentioned above.
 The goal for the next editions will be to further refine the documents in this book to:

 - increase the number and quality of explanations where the above is not possible